Visit Azul.com Support

 VM Method First Called

-Payload of VM_METHOD_FIRST_CALLED event.
+Payload of VM_METHOD_FIRST_CALLED events.

 Field Description